apache/guacamole-client/THREAT_MODEL.md

   (§9). `BY-DESIGN` unless the instructions are reachable from an *unauthenticated or cross-user* web-app path (then it is a §8.1/§8.2 issue) *(inferred — I3)*.
 - **"Cleartext webapp↔guacd traffic / credentials on `:4822`."** Expected when
-  `guacd-ssl` is off and the port is on a trusted segment; `OUT-OF-MODEL: non-default-build` / operator-config, pending the I14 ruling *(documented — configuring-guacamole)*.
+  `guacd-ssl` is off and the port is on a trusted segment: `OUT-OF-MODEL`.
+This is the default configuration and a deliberate design decision, and most deployments run guacd on the same host as the web application, natively or in containers.
+  Enabling `guacd-ssl` is the operator's call where the link is not trusted *(maintainer — I14)* *(documented — configuring-guacamole)*.
 - **Findings in `apache/guacamole-website`.** Static site, no runtime surface;
   `OUT-OF-MODEL: unsupported-component` (§3) *(inferred — I4)*.
 - **Dependency CVEs the project has already assessed as non-impacting** — e.g.